vercel/next.js/examples/with-firebase-authentication-ssr/README.md

 **If you don't need server-side access to a Firebase ID token:** consider using [Firebase's session cookies](https://firebase.google.com/docs/auth/admin/manage-cookies).
 It's less complicated and will likely be quicker to render server-side.
 However, *you will not be able to access other Firebase services* with the session cookie.

+## How it works

+On login, we create a custom Firebase token, fetch an ID token and refresh token, and store the ID and refresh tokens in a cookie.
+On future requests, we verify the ID token server-side; if it's expired, we use the refresh token to get a new one.

+The authed user is provided as an isomorphic `AuthUser` object.
+During SSR and client-side rendering prior to initializing the Firebase JS SDK, `AuthUser` relies on the ID token from the cookie.
+After the Firebase JS SDK initializes, it relies on the Firebase JS SDK.

+The Firebase JS SDK auth state remains the source of truth.
+On auth state change, we set/unset the auth cookie.

 ## How to use

 ### Using `create-next-app`